 One day, a Brahmin came to Indraprastha late at night, seeking protection from the Pandavas from a demon who had stolen his cows and would harm him.
 Arjuna, the archer-Prince, heard him, and roused, as was his won’t rushed into Draupadi’s chambers, where his celestial bow Gandiva was kept, unmindful of the promise he had given his wife that he would not enter her rooms until he was called for or it was his turn (Draupadi was married to the five Pandavas and demanded that she spend a year each with one of them before going on to the next.
 At the end of each year, her virginity would regenerate, thanks to Lord Shiva’s boon.)

-Arjuna fulfilled his Kshatriya-Dharma and protected the Brahmin by killing the demon and returned the next morning with the stolen cows.
-As he dismounted his horse, he knew that he had to fulfill his promise to Draupadi and depart from Indraprastha to lead an ascetic life in the forests for a span of twelve years.
+Arjuna accomplished his Kshatriya-Dharma and protected the Brahmin by killing the demon and returned the next morning with the stolen cows.
+As he dismounted his horse, he knew that he had to fulfill his promise to Draupadi and depart from Indraprastha to lead an ascetic life in the forests for twelve years.
 And so Arjuna did that, being a man true to his word.

 At the end of the exile, Arjuna, in the guise of a Brahmin, came to Somnath, a place near Dwarka.
 There he beheld the Yadava Princess, Subhadra, who was Krishna’s half-sister.
-She fell in love with him and would occasionally flirt with him, even though she did not know who he was.
+She fell in love with him and would occasionally flirt with him, even though she did not know then who he was.